nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Preconditions:**
 1. Contacts are saved properly.

-**Guarantees: **
+**Guarantees:**
 1. The user's previously saved contacts will be listed with their details.
 2. Contacts are sorted alphabetically.

 **MSS**

-1. User wishes to view his previously saved contacts.
+1. User requests for previously saved contacts.
-2. System gets the saved contacts.
-3. System shows the saved contacts to the user.
+2. System displays the saved contacts to the user.

     Use case ends.